tipo159/rust-instruction-dispatch/README.md

-# Instruction Dispatch Techniques in Rust: Perromance Comparison and Implementation
+# Instruction Dispatch Techniques in Rust: Perfomance Comparison and Implementation

 This is a project to learn how to implement instruction dispatch in Rust.
 Instruction dispatch is a technique for executing bytecode instructions in a language interpreter.
 This project compares five types of instruction dispatch: